John McKinnon QSO, Executive Director

 Adele Mason, Deputy Executive Director

 Adele joined the Foundation in a management role and later became deputy executive director.
-Previously, she worked for the Ministry of Foreign Affairs and Trade, taking up diplomatic postings in Moscow, Brussels, New York and Singapore (with accreditation responsibilities to Sri Lanka and the Maldives).
+Previously, she worked for the Ministry of Foreign Affairs and Trade, with postings in Moscow, Brussels, New York and Singapore (with accreditation responsibilities to Sri Lanka and the Maldives).
 Adele has also lived and worked in Hong Kong.
-She manages the corporate and governance responsibilities, and takes a coordinating role across programmes.
+She manages the corporate and governance responsibilities, and takes a coordinating role across programmes and oversight of the Foundation's Leadership Network.

 Jennifer King MNZM, Director Culture